May Term Fun Facts

 Four Lifetime Recreation Classes Offered

-May term has been a part of spring at Central Lyon for 26 years.
+May term has been a part of spring at Central Lyon for three decades.
 Many new classes are offered during the last four weeks of the school year, including lifetime recreation classes proposed by teachers in their passion areas.
+Recreation classes include strength & conditioning, strategic gaming, outdoor recreation, and ballroom dance.

 Did you know?